ppenteado/ominas/docs/rst/obj/glb/glb_intersect.rst

 .. _nosolve
 - nosolve *in*

 If set, the intersections are not computed, though the
-		 discrimiant is.
+		 discriminant is.

-.. _valid
+.. _score
-- valid *in*
+- score

-Array in which each element indicates whether the object
+Array in which each element indicates the number of forward hits.

-		was hit.
+.. _epsilon
+- epsilon